influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/view-telegraf-config.md

     {{< img-hd src="/img/2-0-telegraf-config-view.png" />}}

-### View the telegraf.conf
+### View and download the telegraf.conf
-To view the actual `telegraf.conf` associated with the configuration, click **View**.
+To view the actual `telegraf.conf` associated with the configuration, click the **Name** of the configuration.
+Then click **Download Config** to download the file.

-### View the setup details
+### View the setup instructions
-To view the setup instructions, click **Setup Details**.
+To view the setup instructions, click **Setup Instructions**.
-Setup details include commands for adding your InfluxDB authentication token as an environment variable and starting Telegraf with the specific configuration.
+Setup instructions include commands for adding your InfluxDB authentication token as an environment variable and starting Telegraf with the specific configuration.